pattonsgirl/CS4900-AppSoftwareDev/Web_Dev/Homework 3.md

 ## Description

-Perform the following tasks in your course **homework** repository.
+Make a **branch** off of your GROUP UI repository OR off of `lastname-homework2` named `lastname-homework3`.
+Perform the following tasks on this branch.

 ### 1. Configure HttpClient
 1. Configure `HttpClient` in your application by opening `src/app/app.config.ts` and adding `provideHttpClient()` to the `providers` array.